sandeepmj/javascript-variables-comparison-operators/README.md

 ### Exercise Two (10 minutes)

-Create three variables that hold _real world_ numbers (cost of groceries, transportation tickets, etc) do a _real world_ mathematical operation on them.
+Create three variables that hold _real world_ numbers (cost of groceries, transportation tickets, etc) and do a _real world_ mathematical operation on them in the console.

 ### Global v.
 Local